hanshengjiang/npmle_git/README.md

 ```{python}
 python run_multiple_simulations.py
 ```
-There are a few command-line arugments can be passed to this script as well.
+There are a few command-line arugments available for this script as well.

 ## License
 All content in this repository is licensed under the MIT license.
 Comments and suggestions are welcome!